nontangent/ng-atomic/README.md

+Not recommended because the interface is unstable.
+Don't believe what it says!

 # Ng Atomic(Alpha)
 This is an atomic design system framework based on Angular for all web platforms such as React, Vue or of cource Angular.